 Knowing what to buy is only half the challenge.
 Knowing where to buy it determines whether you spend $30 or $130 on the same result.

 The most reliable rule: try second-hand sources first.
-Buy new only when quality is genuinely important — bedding, towels, and items with hygiene considerations.
+Buy new only when quality genuinely matters — bedding, towels, and items with hygiene considerations.
+For everything else, the second-hand and discount market is full of excellent finds.

 Thrift Stores and Second-Hand Markets: Where the Best Deals Hide